 His second book, Youtility: Why Smart Marketing is About Help not Hype, was #3 on the New York Times business best seller list, and a runaway #1 Amazon best seller.
 Jay speaks numerous times per year world-wide, often with lessons about how businesspeople can use today’s shifts in technology and consumer expectation to make their companies more useful.

 Jay’s Convince & Convert blog was named the world’s #1 content marketing blog by the Content Marketing Institute, and is visited by more than 200,000 marketers each month.
 Jay also hosts and produces the Social Pros podcast, which is downloaded 25,000 times monthly.

 A fixture in social media, Jay draws attention to interesting and useful articles, videos, blog posts and events via following on Twitter, Facebook, Linkedin and Google Plus, which number more than 100,000.
 He is also an active venture capitalist, and is an investor or advisor to more than a dozen early stage technology and social media companies.

 Convince & Convert is the fifth multi-million dollar company Jay has started from scratch.
 Before his move into digital marketing in 1994 he was a brand marketer and a political consultant, with major roles in state, federal and presidential electoral campaigns.

-Jay’s latest book to be released on October 1, Talk Triggers: The Complete Guide to Creating Customers with Word of Mouth, is the definitive, practical guide on how to use bold operational differentiators to create customer conversations.
-(And when customers talk… new customers follow.)
+Jay is a New York Times best-selling author of six books, including Hug Your Haters, and NOW Revolution.
+His latest book Talk Triggers: The Complete Guide to Creating Customers with Word of Mouth, is the definitive, practical guide on how to use bold operational differentiators to create customer conversations.
+(And when customers talk…new customers follow.)